-What is the Difference Between git stash
+What is the Difference Between git stash and git commit?

-.
+In software development, particularly in version control systems like Git, two frequently used commands are git stash and git commit.
 Both commands serve distinct purposes and are essential for managing your codebase efficiently.
 However, their functionalities and use cases are quite different.
-In this article, we will dive into the nuances of git stash
+In this article, we will dive into the nuances of git stash and git commit, helping you understand when and why to use each.

 Understanding git stash

-command is used to temporarily save changes in your working directory that you are not ready to commit yet.
+The git stash command is used to temporarily save changes in your working directory that you are not ready to commit yet.
 It allows you to clear your working directory so that you can work on something else without losing your current changes.

-How git stash
+How git stash Works

-, Git takes the uncommitted changes in your working directory, saves them to a stash, and then resets your working directory to match the last commit (HEAD).
+When you run git stash, Git takes the uncommitted changes in your working directory, saves them to a stash, and then resets your working directory to match the last commit (HEAD).
 These changes are not committed to the repository but are instead stored in a stack-like structure for future use.

-Key Features of git stash
+Key Features of git stash:

 - Temporary Storage: Stashed changes are stored locally and can be reapplied at any time using

-. - Preserves Uncommitted Work: Allows you to switch branches or work on other tasks without discarding or committing incomplete changes.
+git stash applyorgit stash pop. - Preserves Uncommitted Work: Allows you to switch branches or work on other tasks without discarding or committing incomplete changes.

 - Flexible Restoration: Changes can be applied to the same branch or a different one.